One trade at a time -- unraveling the Equity Premium Puzzle: Introduction and background

-The expected utility framework is so good at unifying diverse economic motivations that, looking at Eq.(\ref{Eq:Optimization}), it may not be obvious how different Quantitative Structuring is from the consumption-based attempts to understand the equity premium.
+The expected utility framework is so good at unifying diverse economic motivations that, looking at Eq.(\ref{Eq:Optimization}), it may not be obvious how Quantitative Structuring is different from the consumption-based approach that is used in the literature on the equity premium puzzle.
 To see this more clearly, consider an investor which agrees with the market.
-Substituting $b(x)=m(x)$ into Eq.~(\ref{Eq:b=fm}) we see that the investor would not trade (the payoff does not depend on $x$).
+Substituting $b(x)=m(x)$ into Eq.~(\ref{Eq:b=fm}) we see that the investor would not trade $x$ (the payoff does not depend on $x$).
 In real life such an investor would say that they \lq\lq have no edge" or \lq\lq see no investable opportunity" on the market.
-Equations~(\ref{Eq:b=fm}) and~(\ref{Eq:PayoffElasticity}) convert knowledge into a product.
-No view on the market means no trade.
+Equations~(\ref{Eq:b=fm}) and~(\ref{Eq:PayoffElasticity}) convert learning into product design.
+No original view on the market means no trade.

-Contrast this with~\cite{MehraPrescott_1985} where none of the agents have any view on the market.
+Contrast this with the setup in Mehra and Prescott~\cite{MehraPrescott_1985} where none of the agents have any view on the market.
 For them the value of a financial product comes from its covariance with consumption.
 The strategy of such agents is best described as hedging (smoothing of consumption) rather than investing.

-An appeal to examine economic phenomena at the level of individual investment strategies would not be very useful if it came without understanding how we can get information at such a granular level.
-It turns out that Quantitative Structuring has a built-in source of such information.
-We defer the relevant discussion to the concluding section where we can leverage the readers' experience from understanding the main part of this paper.